Return

 Author Introduction

-Jinyuan Chang, Executive Director of the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics, Guanghua Distinguished Professor, Doctoral Supervisor, recipient of the National Science Fund for Distinguished Young Scholars of China, Sichuan Province Distinguished Expert, and member of the Sichuan Province Statistical Expert Advisory Committee.
-Mainly engaged in two research fields: ultra-high dimensional data analysis and high-frequency financial data analysis.
+Jinyuan Chang is the Executive Director of the Joint Laboratory of Data Science and Business Intelligence at SWUFE.
+He is a Guanghua Distinguished Professor, Doctoral Supervisor, recipient of the National Science Fund for Distinguished Young Scholars of China, a Distinguished Expert of Sichuan Province, and a member of the Sichuan Province Statistical Expert Advisory Committee.
+His primary research interests include ultra-high dimensional data analysis and high-frequency financial data analysis.

-Jing He is an associate professor at the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics, mainly engaged in research in the fields of high-dimensional data analysis and spatiotemporal data analysis.
+Jing He is an Associate Professor at the Joint Laboratory of Data Science and Business Intelligence at SWUFE.
+Her research focuses on high-dimensional data analysis and spatiotemporal data analysis.

-Jian Kang, a professor at the University of Michigan, mainly engages in research on statistical methods for large-scale complex biological data.
+Jian Kang is a Professor at the University of Michigan.
+His research focuses on statistical methods for large-scale complex biological data.

-Mingcong Wu, a 2019 doctoral student majoring in statistics at the School of Statistics, Southwestern University of Finance and Economics, with Professor Jinyuan Chang as his supervisor.
-Mainly engaged in research in the fields of ultra-high dimensional data analysis and Gaussian approximation.
+Mingcong Wu is a Ph.D. student in statistics at the School of Statistics, SWUFE, under the supervision of Professor Jinyuan Chang.
+His research interests include ultra-high dimensional data analysis and Gaussian approximation.